Yad Vashem: The Asper International Holocaust Studies Program

 The Asper International Holocaust Studies Program at Yad Vashem’s International School for Holocaust Studies

 In April 2002, at the opening session of the International Conference on The Legacy of Holocaust Survivors: The Moral and Ethical Implications for Humanity, The Asper International Holocaust Studies Program was launched at Yad Vashem’s International School for Holocaust Studies.
-The program is funded by income from a $4 million fund set up by The Asper Foundation which is used for the expansion of programs at Yad Vashem’s International School for Holocaust Studies including: Biannual international conferences, International outreach, professional development and training programs for educators, International seminars for educators from English-speaking countries, and The Task Force for International Cooperation on Holocaust Education, Remembrance and Research (a joint venture between governments and educators dealing with Holocaust denial, racism and xenophobia).
+The program is funded by The Asper Foundation for the expansion of programs at Yad Vashem’s International School for Holocaust Studies including: Biannual international conferences, International outreach, professional development and training programs for educators, International seminars for educators from English-speaking countries, and The Task Force for International Cooperation on Holocaust Education, Remembrance and Research (a joint venture between governments and educators dealing with Holocaust denial, racism and xenophobia).

 The International School for Holocaust Studies Web site has recently expanded, with several new sites and useful educational material: